Personnel records shed light on four Minneapolis police officers charged in George Floyd's death

 Tou Thao, 34, was videotaped watching as Chauvin pressed his knee on Floyd's neck for more than eight minutes.

-The 11-year veteran and native Hmong speaker from Coon Rapids first applied to the department as a community service officer following stints in food service and as a security guard for medical device maker Boston Scientific.
+The 11-year veteran and native Hmong speaker from Coon Rapids first applied to the department as a community service officer following stints in food service and as a security guard.

 Thao's work history includes six unspecified police conduct complaints.
 Five were closed without discipline, but one was open at the time of his firing.
 Thao's police training records were not included in the personnel records released.